 By the time of White’s death, the long rifle and the flintlock system had peaked and were beginning to be replaced by shorter, larger bore rifles.
 The percussion system and the spread of industry also helped shift firearms production away from individually built masterpieces.
 The Hawken brothers’ “Plains” or “Mountain” rifle style relatively quickly became the preferred design as the frontier pushed ever further past the Mississippi.
 Nonetheless, the long rifle persisted, and its legacy continued to influence American firearms for generations.
 In fact, long rifles have been in essentially continuous production by American gunmakers from the early 18th century into the present day.
 One look at the Contemporary Long Rifle Association is all it takes to attest the fact that the art of building the first truly American firearm by hand is still alive and will be for generations to come.

 This discussion has hardly scratched the surface of all of the beautiful rifles in our upcoming auction.
 For more information see AmericanLongrifles.org, KentuckyRifleAssociation.org, KentuckyRifleFoundation.org, or the many detailed books including Joe Kindig, Jr.’s classic Thoughts on The Kentucky Rifle in It’s Golden Age and Merrill Lindsay’s The Kentucky Rifle both of which contain pictures and discussions of several of the rifles in the upcoming auction.
-Do not miss your opportunity to see these rifles first hand and please join us for our Premiere Firearms Auction December 4th, 5th, and 6th.

 Please login to post a comment.